Legal threats from Zenco Collects?

 - Don’t engage the caller: many debt collectors make various threats in hope that you will respond emotionally.
 Do not give them that satisfaction.

-- Hang up when necessary: if the collector is being rude or using profane words, does not say anything, or refuse to identify themselves, then hang up.
+- Hang up when necessary: if the collector is being rude or using profane words, does not say anything, or refuses to identify themselves, then hang up.

 - Save any harassing messages you have received on your voice mail in case you need to present evidence of it in the future.